-South Africa still lags behind in advanced technology but efforts to catch up with the developed countries is moving quickly as many international groups and governments are volunteering and investing in local talent and resources.
+Despite our great eco-resources like the Kruger National Park, South Africa still lags behind in advanced technology.
+However, efforts to catch up with the developed countries is moving quickly as many international groups and governments are volunteering and investing in local talent and resources.
 One of the 2012 plans was announced by the Minister of Science and Technology, Naledi Pandor, just recently.
 This is the development of plants to mining and processing of titanium and platinum for use in fuel cells for mobile phones, proving that technological development is much more about practical applications rather than games and trivialities.

 A local company has already begun selling platinum fuel cells to home-grown companies in the mobile phone industry.
 Fuel cells are being used instead of batteries to power cars and any device that needs electricity.
 Daimler-Chrysler and Ford are using fuel cells already for certain models.
 They generate electricity and are very quiet unlike batteries.
 It also eliminates the need for moving parts since it uses an electrochemical reaction to power up a device or car.
 More importantly, it makes it unnecessary to charge the car or device and can run indefinitely as long as it has fuel.
 In order for fuel cells to work, it needs platinum or titanium as the catalyst.